NSU Quick 50

 The NSU Quick 50 was a light motorcycle manufactured by NSU Motorenwerke AG.
 NSU started producing the Quick 50 in Neckarsulm, Germany in 1962.
 9,323 Quick 50 motorcycles were built before NSU stopped manufacturing motorcycles in 1965.
 Having produced bikes and automobiles since 1873, NSU was purchased by Volkswagen and was merged with Auto Union in 1969 to create Audi.
-To this day NSU bikes are sought after collectors' pieces, and for some still serve as functioning modes of transportation.
+To this day NSU bikes are sought as collectors' pieces, and for some still serve as functioning modes of transportation.

 Quickly models

 The Quick 50 was released around the same time as the Quickly-N-23.
 Both came as successors to a long line of lightweight bikes that started with the Quickly-N in 1953, which sold under 10,000 models in 1953, over 100,000 models in 1954 and over 200,000 models in 1955.
 The Quickly-N was followed by the Quickly-L, the Quickly-Cavalino, the Quickly TT and the Quickly S; together, these variations sold close to 800,000 models.
 The Quickly-N-23 was the last variation made by NSU that resembled the previous variations.
-The Quick 50 was the last motorcycle built by NSU after a 12 year run that produced over 1.1 million bikes in Quickly variations.
+The Quick 50 was the last motorcycle built by NSU after a 12-year run that produced over 1.1 million bikes in Quickly variations.